-- Summer Session: A finite and specific collection of individual course offerings made available to all eligible members of the campus community and general public.
+- 16.1.1 Summer Session.
+A finite and specific collection of individual course offerings made available to all eligible members of the campus community and general public.
 (Summer session teaching assignments are made through the special Summer Session contract.
 Summer Session is not synonymous with summer, the season of the year.
-Western offers numerous courses and programs during the summer months that are not official Summer Session offerings and do not use the special Summer Session contract.
-Those categories of work are governed by the same rules that apply at all other times of the year.) - Cohort Program: A fixed and closed offering of tightly sequenced courses generally made available only to admitted and enrolled members of the cohort group, and not available to the wider community.
-Cohort classes can be delivered through a variety of modalities. - Online Course: A course delivered entirely through technological means and lacking any regular or significant face-to-face instructional component.
-For purposes of this definition, "hybrid," "blended," or mixed modality courses are not considered to be "online." - 16.1 All credit-bearing courses offered through Extended Education, including summer session, online, and independent learning courses, are bargaining unit work and covered by the provisions of this agreement.

-- Any credit-bearing course or program developed for Extended Education shall be subject to the same curricular review and approval process that applies to all other credit-bearing University courses.
-Adapting an existing course for Extended Education shall require approval by the department, the curricular body within the relevant college, and approval of the dean. - 16.3 Credit-bearing Extended Education courses, including summer courses, will count toward FTE percentage for non-tenure-track (NTT) faculty for the purpose of determining eligibility for benefits and senior instructor status. - 16.4 Compensation for all credit-bearing Extended Education courses will be subject to the terms of this agreement.
+The University offers numerous courses and programs during the summer months that are not official Summer Session offerings and do not use the special Summer Session contract.
+Those categories of work are governed by the same rules that apply at all other times of the year.) - 16.1.2.
+Cohort Program.
+A fixed and closed offering of tightly sequenced courses generally made available only to admitted and enrolled members of the cohort group, and not available to the wider community.
+Cohort classes can be delivered through a variety of modalities. - 16.1.3.
+Online Course.
+A course delivered entirely through technological means and lacking any regular or significant face-to-face instructional component.
+For purposes of this definition, "hybrid," "blended," or mixed modality courses are not considered to be "online." - 16.2 All credit-bearing courses offered through OCE, including summer session, online, and independent learning courses, are bargaining unit work and covered by the provisions of this Agreement. - 16.3 Any credit-bearing course or program developed for OCE shall be subject to the same curricular review and approval process that applies to all other credit-bearing University courses.
+Adapting an existing course for OCE shall require approval by the department, the curricular body within the relevant college, and approval of the dean. - 16.4 Credit-bearing OCE courses, including summer courses, will count toward FTE percentage for non-tenure-track (NTT) faculty for the purpose of determining eligibility for benefits and senior instructor status. - 16.5 Compensation for all credit-bearing OCE courses will be subject to the terms of this agreement.
 Maximum class size will be determined by the department.
-The University shall provide necessary administrative and technical support for teaching a credit-bearing Extended Education course. - 16.5 Correspondence courses, non-credit-bearing instruction, and non-instructional work contracted through Extended Education are governed by University Policy 5400.18.

-Work governed by 5400.18 cannot be used to compute workload, FTE level, or benefits eligibility. - 16.6 Faculty may teach one or more courses above their regular teaching load with a recommendation from the department chair and approval by the Dean.
+The University shall provide necessary administrative and technical support for teaching a credit-bearing OCE course. - 16.6 Correspondence courses, non-credit-bearing instruction, and non-instructional work contracted through OCE are governed by University Policy 5400.18.
+Work governed by 5400.18 cannot be used to compute workload, FTE level, or benefits eligibility. - 16.7 Faculty may teach one or more courses above their regular teaching load with a recommendation from the department chair and approval by the dean. - 16.8 Summer Session